Hook's Drug Stores

-Hook's Drug Stores was an Indianapolis, Indiana-based drug store chain which was founded in 1900 by John A. Hook.
-The chain flourished throughout central Indiana for most of the 20th-century.
+Hook's Drug Stores was an Indianapolis, Indiana–based drug store chain that was founded in 1900 by John A. Hook.
+The chain flourished throughout central Indiana for most of the 20th century.

 Hook's did business under its own banner, the SupeRX Drug Stores banner outside its core market, and the Brooks Pharmacy banner after acquiring the New England pharmacy chain.
 The entire company was eventually purchased by fellow Midwestern drugstore chain Revco.

 Most former Hook's locations that are still open operate as CVS, which bought out Revco in the late 1990s and rebranded their stores as CVS.
 The Brooks Pharmacy stores were divested by Revco after the purchase; most of them operate as Rite Aid stores.

 History

+Hook's Drug

-In October 1900, pharmacist John A. Hook opened the first Hook's Drug Store in an Indianapolis German community at the corner of South East and Prospect Streets.
-A second location opened at the corner of New Jersey and East Washington Streets and Hook added Edward F. Roesch as a partner.
+In October 1900, pharmacist John A. Hook opened the first Hook's Drug Store at the corner of South East and Prospect Streets in what is now the Bates-Hendricks neighborhood, and at the time populated mainly by residents of German descent.
+A second location opened in 1907 at the corner of New Jersey and East Washington Streets and Hook hired Edward F. Roesch to run the store.
 By 1912, the chain had expanded to twelve stores.
 Many of Hook's interwar drug stores were designed by Kurt Vonnegut Sr. of Vonnegut & Bohn.

 Roesch became president of the company in 1943 upon Hook's death.
-In 1956, following Roesch's death in a traffic accident, John Hook's son, August F. “Bud” Hook, assumed leadership of the company.
-The chain added 150 new stores between 1946 and 1972.
+In 1956, following Roesch's death in a traffic accident, John Hook's son, August F. "Bud" Hook, assumed became president.
+He was later named chairman in 1972.
+Roesch's son, Edward J.F.
+Roesch, became vice president and a long-running member of the company's board of directors.
+The original Hook's location was demolished in 1941.
+In 1963, a new company headquarters was built in Indianapolis.
+Between 1946 and 1972, all but two of the chain's stores were replaced with 150 modernized locations.
+By 1978, the chain had 250 stores.

-In 1985, The Kroger Company outbid Rite Aid, which had attempted a hostile takeover, and acquired the Hook's chain.
-Kroger divested itself of Hook's and its own SupeRx drugstores a year later, and Hook's became a division of the privately held Hook’s-SupeRx.
+Starting in 1977, the company established a chain of Convalescent Aid Centers.
+By 1994, there were 30 locations.
+By 1982, Hook's had 267 stores in Illinois, Indiana, and Ohio.
+It ranked 14th nationally by number of sales units and 19th in overall sales volume.